jdaif/slate/source/index.html.md

 </aside>

 <aside class="notice">
-When importing a third-party view of risk, choose the UNMD data version.
+When importing a third-party view of risk, select UNMD as your data version.
 </aside>

 ## Event

-Under this section we find the calls to retrieve Event set Information from Miu Contracts EventInfo library.
+Under this section we find the calls to retrieve Event set Information from the Miu Contracts' EventInfo library.
 There is a unique Event-Info table for every Peril, Region, and Data-version combination.

 ### Event Catalogue Object

-> Event Object
+> Event Catalog Object

 ```json
   {